Mean curvature flow in Fuchsian manifolds: Remarks on the General Case

-In light of $\theta\to 0$, the scale of $b=\tanh(L)\theta$ is way smaller than that of $a$, i.e., ``relative" blow-up.
-In other words, after a proper ``blowing-down" (by the scale of $\theta(-\log\theta)^{1/2}$, for example), we have the possible singularity modeled as a cylinder with the circle on the equidistant surface $\Sigma(L)$ and pointing in the $\n$ direction in the infinitesimal way.
+Since $\theta\to 0$, the scale of $b=\tanh(L)\theta$ is small and way smaller than that of $a$, i.e. ``relative" blow-up.
+In other words, after a proper ``blowing-down" (by the scale of $\theta(-\log\theta)^{1/2}$, for example), we have the violation of graphical property modelled as a cylinder with the circle on the equidistant surface $\Sigma(L)$ and pointing in the $\n$ direction in the infinitesimal way.

-In future works, we hope to provide more precise local and global pictures for the possible singularities.
-The goal is to either rule them out or come up with interesting examples.
+By the discussion at the end of Section \ref{sec3}, the blow-up of $|A|$, i.e. formation of flow singularities as surface, can't occur before the degeneration of $\Theta$ and certainly might not happen at the same place.
+This adds to the intriguing features about the singularities.
+In future works, we hope to provide more precise local and global understanding for such singularities, aiming at either ruling them out or obtaining interesting examples.